akshaybabloo/php-mysql-notes/README.md

 see [3_1_Variables.php](https://github.com/akshaybabloo/php-mysql-notes/blob/master/3_DataTypes/3_1_Variables.php)

-A variable in general programming is a symbolic representation of a value.
+A variable in general programming is a symbolic representation of value.
 A variable can change its value over the time.

-There are few rules to be followed in PHP, they are as follows:
+There are few rules to be followed in PHP; they are as follows:

 * A variable should always start with `$`.
 * Variable can start with either `_` or a letter.